sssure02/sssure02/README.md

 # ✨ About Me:

 Hello!
 I'm Sai Sravani!
-I'm a grad student at University of Michigan pursuing MS in Data Science.
-Feel free to check out my portfolio website [here](https://saisure.wix.com/portfolio).
+I'm currently a student at University of Michigan pursuing MS in Data Science.

 ## 🌐 Socials:
 <a href="http://www.linkedin.com/in/saisravanisure">